Chaibasa Engineering College

-Chaibasa Engineering College is a technical undergraduate college focused on the tertiary study of engineering and natural sciences, located near Chaibasa town in the West Singhbhum district in the Kolhan division of India.
+Chaibasa Engineering College is a semi-government engineering college focused on the tertiary study of engineering and natural sciences, located near Chaibasa town in the West Singhbhum district in the Kolhan division of India.

 History

 The college was established in 2013 by the Government of Jharkhand and managed by Techno India via a public-private partnership and was formerly known as Techno India Chaibasa and Government Engineering College Chaibasa.
 The college received a three-year joint financial grant from the World Bank and Ministry of Human Resource Development, Government of India in 2017 under the project named Technical Education Quality Improvement Programme (Phase III).
 This college is a remote center of Indian Institute of Technology Bombay under the National Mission on Education through ICT.

 Location

 Chaibasa Engineering College is located in the National Highway 75 connecting Chaibasa and Jaitgarh, 12 km from the Chaibasa town in the West Singhbhum district in the Kolhan division.
 The campus covers an area of 35 acre.
 Students are awarded Bachelor of Engineering and Bachelor of Technology qualifications upon satisfactory completion of their studies.